Pursat province: Agarwood

 Agarwood harvested from Pursat was the most valuable and highly in demand.
-In the early-1970s, "oud Cambodi" was the most sought after oud oil on the market because of the belief that it contains a psychoactive substance that affects their minds and emotions.
+In the early-1970s, "oud Cambodi" was the most sought after oud oil on the market because of the belief that it contains a psychoactive substance that affects the mind and emotions.

 The depletion of wild trees from rampant cutting of agarwood has resulted in the trees being listed and protected as an endangered species.
 Projects are being implemented to infect cultivated Aquilaria trees artificially, to produce agarwood in a sustainable manner.

 In 2015, Lieutenant General Ouk Kosa of Cambodia's Ministry of National Defense signed an MOU with a Singaporean company, giving the company access to six million mature Aquilaria trees, which they will inoculate to produce agarwood.

 Administrative divisions

 The province is divided into six districts and one municipality, further divided into 51 communes.